"

 2. Find the smallest and largest values, the median, and the first and third quartile for the night class.

-3. For each data set, what percentage of the data is between the smallest value and the first quartile? the first quartile and the median? the median and the third quartile? the third quartile and the largest value?
+3. For the day data set, what percentage of the data is between the smallest value and the first quartile? the first quartile and the median? the median and the third quartile? the third quartile and the largest value?
 What percentage of the data is between the first quartile and the largest value?

 4. Create a box plot for each set of data.
 Use one number line for both box plots.